kerepesi/MiStImm/README.txt

 *** Quick start for Windows step by step ***

 1. Run MiStImm_dec17_2014.exe
-2. Run indrawc-2014-08-07.exe
+2. Run indrawc-2016-07-23.exe
 3. Choose an outdat-<number> file from the opened menu by typing its number, for example: "3".
+4. Choose background color (w/b).
+For example "b" (black).
-4. For the time diagram in a bird's eye view choose the option 1 ("Time diagram") by typing "1" then make the following settings:
+5. For the time diagram in a bird's eye view choose the option 1 ("Time diagram") by typing "1" then make the following settings:
 	- First time instant = 0
 	- Last time instant = 4000
 	- Time step = 8
 	- Vertical unit = 4000
 	- Delay = 1.
-5. Press "Enter" and then choose the option "1" ("actual file again")
+6. Press "Enter" and then choose the option "1" ("actual file again")
-6. For the time diagram in a closer view choose "1" ("Time diagram") then make the following settings:
+7. For the time diagram in a closer view choose "1" ("Time diagram") then make the following settings:
 	- First time instant = 2900
 	- Last time instant = 4000
 	- Time step = 2
 	- Vertical unit = 200
 	- Delay = 1
-7. Press "Enter" and then choose the option "1" ("actual file again")
+8. Press "Enter" and then choose the option "1" ("actual file again")
-8. For the developing antigen lattice or the developing peptide lattice choose option "2" or "5", respectively.
+9. For the developing antigen lattice or the developing peptide lattice choose option "2" or "5", respectively.
 	- First time instant = 0
 	- Last time instant = 4000
 	- Plotting with (p)oints: press "p"
 	- Time step = 2
 	- Delay = 10
 	- You may freeze the screen and then start again by pressing the space bar.
-9. Press "Enter" and then choose the option 3 ("exit")
+10. Press "Enter" and then choose the option 3 ("exit")

 *** Workflow for multiple simulation ***